ozan2003/ozan2003/README.md

 # About Me

-Senior computer engineering student focusing on network systems and protocols.
+A senior computer engineering student focusing on network systems and protocols.

 Working with Python, Rust, and learning C and C#.